spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-architectural-walkthrough-spryker-commerce-os.md

 ### 4. Build a `HelloSpryker` client to connect Yves to Zed

-To build the communication between Yves and Zed, you need a *Client*.
-Building a Client for `HelloSpryker` is similar to building a module in Zed or Yves.
+To connect Yves to Zed, you need a *client*.
+Building a client for `HelloSpryker` is similar to building a module in Zed or Yves.

-To build a Client, follow these steps:
+To build a client, follow these steps:
 1. Under `/src/Pyz/Client`, add a new folder and call it `HelloSpryker`.
    <br>The Client structure consists of three main classes:
-    * `Client` to function as the main API to the client
+    * `Client` to function as the main API to the client.
-    * `Factory` to instantiate the needed objects and inject their dependencies
+    * `Factory` to instantiate the needed objects and inject their dependencies.
     * `Stub` to do the actual call to Zed with the right payload.

 2. Create the client class inside the `HelloSpryker` client folder: